ion-onboarding/nomad-vmware/03-vm-ssh/README.md

 # vm & ssh details
 - __vm is cloned from template__
 - __ubuntu cloud-image .ova is imported manually__
-- creates a vm with vpshere
-- creates a tag and attaches it to resources
+- create a tag and attach to resources
-- checks for public key and uploads it to the machine
+- check locally for public key and upload to vm
-- outputs connection details
+- output connection details
-- uses count if more machines are needed
+- use count => more vms

 ## Before creating infrastructure